NSW Control Guideline for Public Health Units

 One or more of the following:

-• Direct demonstration of Treponema pallidum by any of the following: nucleic acid amplification (NAA) test, including polymerase chain reaction (PCR)4, dark field microscopy, fluorescent antibody or silver stain - in specimens from lesions, nasal discharge, placenta, umbilical cord, cerebrospinal fluid (CSF), amniotic fluid, autopsy material, or other appropriate test sites
+• direct demonstration of Treponema pallidum by any of the following: nucleic acid amplification (NAA) test, including polymerase chain reaction (PCR)4, dark field microscopy, fluorescent antibody or silver stain - in specimens from lesions, nasal discharge, placenta, umbilical cord, cerebrospinal fluid (CSF), amniotic fluid, autopsy material, or other appropriate test sites or

-• The child’s serum non-treponemal3 serology titre at birth is at least fourfold greater than the mother's titre.
+• the child’s serum non-treponemal3 serology titre at birth is at least fourfold greater than the mother's titre.

 Laboratory definitive evidence (stillbirth1)

-• Direct demonstration of Treponema pallidum in the foetus by any of the following methods: nucleic acid amplification (NAA) test including polymerase chain reaction (PCR)4, dark field microscopy, fluorescent antibody or silver stain - in specimens from: lesions, nasal discharge, placenta, umbilical cord, cerebrospinal fluid (CSF), amniotic fluid or autopsy material or other appropriate test sites.
+Mother is seropositive by a treponemal specific test3, and the pregnancy outcome is a stillbirth1, and there is evidence of infection in-utero through direct demonstration of Treponema pallidum in the foetus by any of the following methods: nucleic acid amplification (NAA) test including polymerase chain reaction (PCR)4, dark field microscopy, fluorescent antibody or silver stain - in specimens from: lesions, nasal discharge, placenta, umbilical cord, cerebrospinal fluid (CSF), amniotic fluid or autopsy material or other appropriate test sites.

 Clinical evidence (confirmed)